Urunga Boardwalk Replacement

 Memorial Plaques

-The memorial plaques that have not been collected by their owners, are to be safely stored by Council during the demolition stages.
+The memorial plaques that have not been collected by their owners have been removed by Council and are being stored safely.

 Reuse and Recycling

-Existing timber from the boardwalk is now available through the Raleigh recycle centre.
+Existing timber from the boardwalk has been sold through the Raleigh recycle centre.

 Timber will also be reused by Council if suitable.